 Celiac disease is a problem that affects your child’s ability to get nutrients from food.
 It is caused by a sensitivity to gluten.
-This is a protein found in many grains (see tint box below).
-Celiac disease affects villi (tiny fingerlike stalks) in the small intestine.
+This is a protein found in many grains.
+Celiac disease affects tiny fingerlike stalks (villi) in the small intestine.
 The villi collect nutrients from the food your child eats.
 But celiac disease damages the villi.
 Damaged villi can’t absorb enough nutrients, even if your child is eating plenty of food.
 There is no cure for celiac disease.
 But it can be managed and the damage reversed.

 Some children with celiac disease don’t feel symptoms.
-But many children with celiac feel ill, often after eating.
+But many children with celiac feel sick, often after eating.
 Common signs and symptoms in children include:

 Greasy, foul-smelling diarrhea

 Loss of muscle mass (muscle-wasting)

 The cause of celiac disease is not known.
 It is often passed down in families.
 It may affect more than one family member.
 Children may be exposed to gluten for the first time when they begin eating solid foods.
 This mostly happens between 4 and 6 months of age.
 But they may not develop the disease right away.
 It could be years before they start having symptoms.

 Tests can be done to find out if your child has celiac disease.
 These tests may include: